tyjay2010/Engineering-Up-Tyjay-jackson--Portfolio-/index.md

 [![tyjay](https://res.cloudinary.com/marcomontalbano/image/upload/v1729202011/video_to_markdown/images/youtube--J9cyhNqL_pc-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/J9cyhNqL_pc?si=U5ByVb2q9vIoU-ac "tyjay")

-My first milestone was being able to first build the Arduino car, then, being able to code using Arduino IDE allowing the car to move.
-Then knowing how to take a hit and get back up again and think more better than give up on myself .I also have enough knowledge to be able to talk about how i code in detail what the Arduino Uno microcontroller is and how an H-Bridge works.That infrared send IrReceiver decode to move my rc car than i connected my mini breadboard to all the wire to place on my acrylic plate
+   Achieving my first milestone of building the Arduino car was an exhilarating experience.
+Not only did I succeed in constructing it, but I also learned to code using the Arduino IDE to control its movement.
+This journey taught me the value of resilience; I learned to rise after setbacks and think logically instead of giving up.
+I now possess the knowledge to explain my coding process in detail, including the workings of the Arduino Uno microcontroller and the function of an H-Bridge.
+By utilizing an infrared receiver to decode signals, I was able to make my RC car move as intended.
+I also connected all the components to a mini breadboard, securely placing it on my acrylic plate.

 ![First](https://live.staticflickr.com/65535/54086768844_528df78dde_n.jpg)